dwmkerr/angular-memory-leaks/article/README.md

 }
 ```

-Here we've got a bug - the `newGame` function doesn't clear the `ChessManagers` moves, it just throws a null reference exception.
+Here we've got a bug - the `newGame` function doesn't clear the `ChessManager`'s moves, it just throws a null reference exception.
 But we could use this class in our code.
 In theory if we keep on calling `makeMove` we'll just grow and grow the `moves` array.
 This is a bug leading to memory that can't be freed, even though we don't need it.

 That's a contrived example of a JavaScript memory leak.